opennms-forge/onms-k8s-poc/README.md

 If you plan to use ALEC or the TSS Cortex plugin, the current solution will download the KAR files from GitHub every time the containers start.
 If your cluster doesn't have Internet access, you must build custom images with the KAR files.

 Also, the Helm Chart assumes that all external dependencies are running somewhere else.
 None of them would be initialized or maintained here.
 Those are Loki, PostgreSQL, Elasticsearch, Kafka and Cortex (when applies).
+There is a script provided to startup a set of dependencies for testing as a part of the same cluster but **this is not intended for production use.**

 ## Run in the cloud